 Generally, children were reluctant to prescribe punishment when there was no clear knowledge regarding the circumstances surrounding a misdeed.
-They could see the point in punishing a whole group though only one was. guilty since the group willingly assumed responsibility for the incident.
+They could see the point in punishing a whole group through only one was guilty since the group willingly assumed responsibility for the incident.
 Their responses indicated that the group in Story A really should have been punished because of the nature of the group and the nature of their activity.
 They all shared in the guilt since they were all playing and the accident was the outcome of their game.
 Even if they had not decided to shield their companion, they would still have all been guilty since it was their responsibility to have been more careful, went the trend of the children's comments.
-Note to part the part of the part of the

-However, 'a' qualitative difference was apparent bêtween Stories A and B. While the prevalent opinion' was still to punish because ".... nakakahiya naman!"
+However, a qualitative difference was apparent between Stories A and B. While the prevalent opinion was still to punish because "...nakakahiya naman."
 Now the reason for advocating punishment was not because of the deed but because it was seen as an appeasement of the offended mother.
-The guiding principle of the children was no longer one of guilt: or innocence but concern for the feelings of others.
-They had been guests in her home and one of them had abused her hospitality, putting them all to shame.
+The guiding principle of the children was no longer one of guilt or innocence but concern for the feelings of others.
+They had been guests in her home and done of them had abused her hospitality, putting them all to shame.
 Therefore, punishment was expected.
 A misdeed had been committed.
 A misdeed necessarily involves punishment.
-By punishing everyone, justice is satisfied. all states the grant of the trade state of the product of the

-'The youngest group was found to be the most punitive, repeatedly advocating punishment for the group while the oldest was the most magnanimous.
-Again, the punitiveness of the youngest 'group may be explained in terms of their limited experiences.
+By punishing everyone, justice is satisfied.
+The youngest group was found to be the most punitive, repeatedly advocating punishment for the group while the oldest was the most magnanimous.
+Again, the punitiveness of the youngest group may be explained in terms of their limited experiences.
 It has been their experience that anything done against the wishes of their parents and other powerful adults results in physical punishment.
 Therefore, they could only draw upon this when asked for their judgments.
 The oldest group's emphasis on solidarity in Story A with everyone sharing the punishment or forgiveness is reflective of the growing child's consciousness of his identity as a member of the collective.
 In Story B, they judged that everyone should be spared since no one knew who had done it and no one was willing to confess.
 It would serve no useful purpose to punish everyone, hoping thereby to punish the guilty one.
-In fact, to punish the innocent would have been more unjust than letting the guilty one get off so lightly.
+In fact, to punish the innocent would have been more unjust than letting the guilty one off so lightly.
 Besides, the mother must have been very wealthy to live in such an impressive house.
 She could very easily afford to forget a broken vase, reasoned the children in the oldest group and those in the higher socioeconomic level.

---- Sex differences were revealed with the males being more punitive and inclined towards individual responsibility while the females were less willing to prescribe punishment and more inclined towards collective responsibility.
+Sex differences were revealed with the males being more punitive and inclined towards individual responsibility while the females were less willing to prescribe punishment and more inclined towards collective responsibility.
 Males are expected by society to be aggressive, competitive, and, therefore, individualistic.
-In contrast, females are expected to be compassionate; merciful, generous and to maintain amiable relations with everyone.
+In contrast, females are expected to be compassionate, merciful, generous and to maintain amiable relations with everyone.
 Hence, the different choices as to whether anyone should be punished and who should be punished are due to societal expectations regarding the roles of the sexes.